Closed to Swimming and Diving

-Troy Spring is currently closed to swimming and diving until further notice, due to brown out conditions in the spring.
-The park is open and all other amenities are still available to visitors.
-Please keep an eye on the park website for the status of the spring conditions.
-The alert will be removed when the spring clears.
+Troy Spring State Park is closed to swimming and diving activities due to a spring brownout caused by rising river levels.
+The park remains open for day use, and all other amenities are available to visitors.
+This notice will be removed when the spring is clear.